mrismanaziz/Reforestation/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## Why did the chicken get a penalty?
+For fowl play.